Is it Possible to Do a 1031 Exchange to a REIT?

 Conclusions & Summary

 Given this challenge, investors commonly seek out alternatives to be used as a replacement property, one of which is a REIT.
 On a standalone basis, using a property’s sale proceeds to purchase shares in a REIT is not permissible under Internal Revenue Code rules.
 However, an investor can contribute their property to an “UPREIT” in exchange for shares of the Operating Partnership.
 Doing so results in full tax deferral, dividends, and passive involvement.
 But, UPREITs can be very selective about the properties they admit so it isn’t always guaranteed that an investor’s property will be allowed in.

-Interested in Learning More?
+Interested In Learning More?

 First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
 With an intentional focus on finding world-class, multi-tenanted assets well below intrinsic value, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.